Ikechukwu-Miracle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule displays the result of POWER  / DIVIDE 10-love_exponent_breath shows the result of BREATH exponent LOVE 11-binary_to_decimal converts the binary number BINARY to base 10
+9-divide_and_rule displays the result of POWER  / DIVIDE 10-love_exponent_breath shows the result of BREATH exponent LOVE 11-binary_to_decimal converts the binary number BINARY to base 10 12-combinations prints 64 possible combination of two letters in a new line without oo